Arto1234/asm_repo/README.md

 2. Raspberry Pi 3 GPIO mode settings' verifying.
 3. Program that reads events from certain GPIO inputs and calculates their amount per time frame.

-I'll may do the Part X with C (considering also asm).
+I'll may do the Part 3 with C (considering also asm).

 Arto Rasimus 31 Mar 2021